 Pest Control Equipment - Dusters

 A duster is a piece of equipment used in the pest control industry to apply a dry, powdery form of pesticide commonly called dust.
-You can learn more about dusters and/or purchase them here.
 The advantage to using a duster to apply types of dry formulations of pesticides is that avoid coming in contact with the pesticide.
 There are different types of dusters used for different situations depending on the type of pesticide applied and how precise the application must be.
 The two main types of dusters are power dusters and hand dusters.

 Dust pesticides can be difficult to apply properly.
 There is a learning curve to applying a thin layer of dust rather than clumps of dust.
 The thinner the dust layer the more likely that insects will walk through it.

 The duster's chamber should not be completely filled with dust when loading it with pesticide dust.
 Leave air space in the chamber so the dust doesn't clump up and will blow out of the duster evenly.
 Make sure the dust is not exposed to moisture or dusters can get clogged.
 You will need to shake the duster occasionally or rotate the device to create the desired air/dust mixture.
 Some actually place a few small pebbles inside the duster to help break up clumps.

 Bulb and bellows dusters hold only four to eight ounces of material.
 When the bulb or bellows is squeezed the air forces the pesticide out.
 These devices should be used when applying dust to cracks and crevices in small areas.
 Plunger dusters are larger and can hold several pounds of pesticides.
 The plunger pushes out an air-dust mixture.
 Crank dusters release a lot of dust quickly, but with much less control.
 It can get a bit sloppy.